 Hasn’t Tanzania committed to protecting girls from this human rights violation?

 Article 13 of the Tanzanian Constitution states that “all persons are equal before the law and are entitled, without any discrimination, to protection and equality before the law.”

 The Government of Tanzania is bound by this to uphold the rights of women and girls.
 This includes the right of girls not to be married whilst they are still a child.

-In Tanzania, the minimum age for boys to marry is 18 years as set by The Law of Marriage Act 1971, but for girls it is 14 with consent of the court, and at the age of 15 with parental consent.
+In Tanzania, the minimum age for boys to marry is 18 years as set by The Law of Marriage Act 1971, but for girls, it is 14 with the consent of the court, and at the age of 15 with parental consent.
 This is not equal protection.

 A landmark ruling delivering “equal protection under the law”